-1. General

-- 1.1 The principal is to maintain adequate conditions of safety and sanitation in the school and on school grounds. - 1.2 The principal is to comply with established local, provincial or divisional administrative procedures to ensure that general and emerging repair work meets acceptable safety and sanitary standards. - 1.3 The principal is to arrange for the establishment and maintenance of an Occupational Health Committee in the school in accordance with The Occupational Health and Safety Act.

-2. Emergency Plan-Violence Threat Risk Assessment (VTRA)

-- 2.1 The superintendent in charge of safety shall ensure that the School Division Emergency Plan/ VTRA protocol is current and is followed. - 2.2 The principal is to be familiar with and have a working knowledge of the school division's Emergency Plan: SRPSD Emergency Plan. - 2.3 In consultation with their superintendent, the principal shall ensure that the VTRA is followed when any student displays worrisome or threating behavior. - 2.4 At the beginning of the school year, principals shall establish a School Emergency Response Team (SERT) and review the VTRA protocol with them. - 2.5 The principal shall inform staff members, students, parents, and SCC members of the school division's VTRA protocol using the Letter of Fair Notice which is on the School Division website: SRPSD VTRA Protocol
+- 1. General - 1.1 The principal is to maintain adequate conditions of safety and sanitation in the school and on school grounds. - 1.2 The principal is to comply with established local, provincial or divisional administrative procedures to ensure that general and emerging repair work meets acceptable safety and sanitary standards. - 1.3 The principal is to arrange for the establishment and maintenance of an Occupational Health Committee in the school in accordance with The Occupational Health and Safety Act. - The division directs that all employees who have reasonable grounds to believe that there is a child in need of protection from abuse report the matter immediately to an appropriate authority in accordance with The Child and Family Services Act and/or The Emergency Protection of Victims of Child Sexual Abuse and Sexual Exploitation Act.
+All employees shall follow the Saskatchewan Child Abuse Protocol http://publications.gov.sk.ca/documents/17/18812-Saskatchewan-CHild-Abuse-Protocol-2014.pdf. - 3.
+Emergency Plan-Violence Threat Risk Assessment (VTRA) - 3.1 The superintendent in charge of safety shall ensure that the School Division Emergency Plan/ VTRA protocol is current and is followed. - 3.2 The principal is to be familiar with and have a working knowledge of the school division's Emergency Plan: SRPSD Emergency Plan. - 3.3 In consultation with their superintendent, the principal shall ensure that the VTRA is followed when any student displays worrisome or threating behavior. - 3.4 At the beginning of the school year, principals shall establish a School Emergency Response Team (SERT) and review the VTRA protocol with them. - 3.5 The principal shall inform staff members, students, parents, and SCC members of the school division's VTRA protocol using the Letter of Fair Notice which is on the School Division website: Letter of Fair Notice - 4.
+Emergency Plan-Crisis Response - 4.1 The Superintendent of Schools in charge of safety shall ensure that the School Division Emergency Response Plan is current and followed. - 4.2 The principal shall be familiar with and have a working knowledge of the SRPSD Emergency Plan. - 4.3 At the beginning of the school year, principals shall review crisis response procedures with the established SERT. - 4.4 The principal is to inform staff members and SCC members of the school's Emergency Response procedures.

-3. Emergency Plan-Crisis Response

-- 3.1 The Superintendent of Schools in charge of safety shall ensure that the School Division Emergency Response Plan is current and followed. - 3.2 The principal shall be familiar with and have a working knowledge of the SRPSD Emergency Plan. - 3.3 The principal shall ensure that the School Division Emergency Response Quick Reference Guide is easily accessible Emergency Reference Guide. - 3.4 At the beginning of the school year, principals shall review crisis response procedures with the established SERT. - 3.5 The principal is to inform staff members and SCC members of the school's Emergency Response procedures.
+- 5. Emergency Plan-Tragic Events - 5.1 The Superintendent of Schools in charge of safety shall ensure that the Emergency Response Plan is kept current and up to date. - 5.2 At the beginning of the school year, principals shall review traumatic incidents and loss guidelines with the established SERT. - 5.3 The principal is to inform staff members, parents, and SSC members of the purpose and function of the SERT. - 6.
+Emergency Plan Lockdowns

-4. Emergency Plan-Tragic Events

-- 4.1 The Superintendent of Schools in charge of safety shall ensure that the Emergency Response Plan is kept current and up to date. - 4.2 At the beginning of the school year, principals shall review traumatic incidents and loss guidelines with the established SERT.